(1) An application for re-registration as a limited company must contain a statement of the company's proposed name on re-registration.

 (c) a copy of the company's articles as proposed to be amended.

-(3) The statement of guarantee required to be delivered in the case of a company that is
+(3) The statement of guarantee required to be delivered in the case of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.